Anthony Francis Lucas: Heritage

 Lucas died on September 2, 1921, in Washington, D.C.
 He was often mistakenly described as Austrian, sometimes even as a Trieste-born Italian.
 On his grave in Rock Creek Cemetery in Washington, D.C., he is described as being of Illyric origin, which was the standard term for Croatian at the time.

-In 1936, the American Institute for Geological and Metallurgical Investigations founded the Anthony F. Lucas Gold Medal prize for development in the area of oil exploration.
+In 1936, the American Institute for Geological and Metallurgical Investigations founded the Anthony F. Lucas Gold Medal for development in the area of oil exploration.
 A museum with a granite obelisk was built to honor the explorer about which is inscribed: "On this spot on the tenth day of the twentieth century a new era in civilization began."
 A street and an elementary school in Beaumont, Texas, bear his name.